devpabloluiz/Csharp-Ativitys-with-Array/README.md

-# Lista de exercícios com csharp - List of exercises in csharp
+# List of exercises in csharp